orangeandbronze/main-website/_posts/jobs/2022-03-28-spring-boot-java-engineer.markdown

 ---
 layout:       jobs
 class:        job
-title:        "Spring Boot (Java) Engineer (Work From Home)"
+title:        "Spring/JavEE Engineer (Work From Home)"
-titles:        "Spring Boot (Java) Engineer (Work From Home)"
+titles:        "Spring/JavEE Engineer (Work From Home)"
 photo: "https://www.orangeandbronze.com/assets/images/fb-careers.png"
-description:  Compensation Package up to Php 90,000 | A Spring Boot (Java) Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
+description:  Compensation ₱30,000 - ₱130,000, depending on experience | A Spring/JavaEE Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
 date:         2022-03-28 01:00:00 +0800
 categories:   jobs
 ---
 <!-- Do not leave new lines after each element.
 Elements after new lines will not be rendered. -->
-<h4>Compensation Package up to Php 90,000</h4>
+<h4>Compensation ₱30,000 - ₱130,000, depending on experience</h4>
 <p>
-A Spring Boot (Java) Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
+A Spring/JavaEE Engineer assumes the responsibility of a programmer and consultant whose responsibilities involve the implementation of and assisting/advising on the software development process.
 Relevant skills include:
      <ul>
         <li>Java</li>
-        <li>Spring</li>
+        <li>Spring or JavaEE</li>
-        <li>Spring Boot</li>
+        <li>Java Persistence API (JPA)</li>
         <li>Agile Development</li>
     </ul>
 </p>